Initial Therapy Consultation with You, the Parent

 It is therefore important to consider catching the window of opportunity to intervene briefly and effectively before behavioral problems become entrenched.
 Child or parent therapy may also help you recognize and break self-perpetuating vicious cycles in the whole family that may be contributing to the problem.

-If you need help in deciding if your child and your family would benefit from therapy, or if you are ready to get started, please call me for a free 10 minute telephone consultation at (281)-267-1742.
+If you need help in deciding if your child and your family would benefit from therapy, or if you are ready to get started, please call me for a free 10 minute telephone consultation at (281)-267-1742 OR, you can book your appointment now by clicking on the BOOK NOW button below.